stegmaierj/Cellpose3D/README.md

 ### Training and Application
 For training and application use the provided scripts and make sure to adjust the data paths in the `models.UNet3D_cellpose` accordingly.
+Processing steps include:<br>
+- [Optional] Training the network using `train_network.py`.
+- Apply the network to predict gradient maps and foreground segmentation using `apply_network.py`.
+- Apply the post-processing steps to reconstruct instance segmentations using `apply_cellpose.py`.